Künstlersekretariat - Astrid Schoerke

 Martin Löhr | Violoncello

-The Trio Jean Paul has remained unchanged for more than three decades and continues to rank among the most successful and sought-after chamber music ensembles today.
+The Trio Jean Paul has remained unchanged for more than three decades and continues to rank among the most successful and consistent chamber music ensembles today.
 The trio captivates audiences around the world with its sophisticated ensemble culture, keen sense of tonal aesthetics not to mention the musicality of the three artists with their poised style.

 For more information, visit the homepage www.triojeanpaul.de.